P C McKenzie Company

 Are Natural Gas Powered Vehicles safe?

-Natural Gas an ideal fuel source for many reasons, including safety.
+Natural Gas is an ideal fuel source for many reasons, including safety.

 Natural Gas is lighter than air.
 This means that it will not puddle (like gasoline) or sink to the ground like propane, which is heavier than air.
 Instead, Natural Gas will rise and dissipate in the atmosphere.